nasadorian/drome/writeup.md

 ## The IO Monad

-So what is the `IO` monad exactly, besides a way to defer computations?
-The `IO` datatype is defined as a generalized algebraic datatype (GADT) which encodes all the possible ways we can construct, compose and modify side-effecting programs.
-The various functions and combinators used in the `IO` API build up a sequence of these operations as a pure program.
-It is important to note that given the inherent laziness of `IO`, programs are _descriptions_ of actions to be run at a later time.
+So what is the `IO` monad exactly besides a way to defer computations? `IO` is defined as a generalized algebraic datatype (GADT) encoding the means by which we can construct, compose and modify side-effecting programs.
+The various functions and combinators used in the `IO` API build up a sequence of operations as a pure program.
+It is important to note that given the inherent laziness of `IO`, programs are _descriptions_ of actions to be run at a later time just like code in a programming language.
+The DSL for `IO` is detailed below.

-* The simplest constructor `Pure` lifts a pure value into the `IO` context, without any deferral.
-* `Suspend` captures a `thunk` (aka `unit -> 'a`), representing an IO action resulting in an `'a`.
-It is the main constructor and is instantiated via `IO.make`.
-* `Map` encodes the typical `map` functionality, applying a function `f : 'a -> 'b` to an `'a io` and resulting in a `'b io`.
-* `Bind` encodes `bind` or "flatMap", representing the chaining of `IO` programs together through a function `'a -> 'b io`.
-We will see that `Bind` is the most commonly used and strictly most powerful node in the entire DSL.
-In fact, `Bind` can be used to represent `Map`, but we maintain `Map` as separate due to specific optimizations we can perform on it.
-* `RaiseError` sequences an error to be thrown in the running of the program.
-* `Attempt` captures the first error arising from the program beneath it, yielding a `result` datatype with the error in the right channel.
-* `HandleErrorWith` captures errors discards them and provides a default value of type `'a io`.

 ```
 type _ io =